louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### Hypercalcemic crisis: a clinical review [^abcfc4ee].
 The American Journal of Medicine (2015).
 Low credibility.

 Hypercalcemia is a common metabolic perturbation.
 However, hypercalcemic crisis is an unusual endocrine emergency, with little clinical scientific data to support therapeutic strategy.
-We review the relevant scientific English literature on the topic and review current management strategies after conducting a PubMed, MEDLINE, and Google Scholar search for articles published between 1930 and June 2014 using specific keywords: "hypercalcemic crisis," "hyperparathyroid crisis," "parathyroid storm," "severe primary hyperparathyroidism," "acute hyperparathyroidism," and "severe hypercalcemia" for articles pertaining to the diagnosis, epidemiology, clinical presentation, and treatment strategies.
+We review the relevant scientific English literature on the topic and review current management strategies after conducting a PubMed, MEDLINE, and Google Scholar search for articles published between 1930 and June 2014 using specific keywords: "hypercalcemic crisis", "hyperparathyroid crisis", "parathyroid storm", "severe primary hyperparathyroidism", "acute hyperparathyroidism", and "severe hypercalcemia" for articles pertaining to the diagnosis, epidemiology, clinical presentation, and treatment strategies.
 Despite extensive clinical experience, large and well-designed clinical studies to direct appropriate clinical care are lacking.
 Nonetheless, morbidity and mortality rates have substantially decreased since early series reported almost universal fatality.
 Improved outcomes can be attributed to modern diagnostic capabilities, leading to earlier diagnosis, along with the recognition that primary hyperparathyroidism is the most common etiology for hypercalcemic crisis.
 Hypercalcemic crisis is an unusual endocrine emergency that portends excellent outcomes if rapid diagnosis, medical treatment, and definitive surgical treatment are expedited.

 ---

 ### KDIGO 2017 clinical practice guideline update for the diagnosis, evaluation, prevention, and treatment of chronic kidney disease-mineral and bone Disorder (CKD-MBD) [^140f851c].
 Kidney International Supplements (2017).
 Medium credibility.

-KDIGO 2017 CKD-MBD—risk–benefit rationale for calcitriol or vitamin D analogs emphasizes hypercalcemia risk without cardiac benefit and limits use to severe, progressive SHPT.
-Two trials “demonstrated a significantly increased risk of hypercalcemia in patients treated with paricalcitol, compared with placebo, in the absence of beneficial effects on surrogate cardiac endpoints,” leading the Work Group to state that “the use of calcitriol or vitamin D analogs should be reserved for only severe and progressive SHPT.”
+KDIGO 2017 CKD-MBD — risk–benefit rationale for calcitriol or vitamin D analogs emphasizes hypercalcemia risk without cardiac benefit and limits use to severe, progressive SHPT.
+Two trials "demonstrated a significantly increased risk of hypercalcemia in patients treated with paricalcitol, compared with placebo, in the absence of beneficial effects on surrogate cardiac endpoints," leading the Work Group to state that "the use of calcitriol or vitamin D analogs should be reserved for only severe and progressive SHPT."
 The key evidence for changes in Recommendation 4.2.2 predominantly came from these trials.

 ---